Monomial warm inflation revisited: Phenomenological analysis and constraints

 \subsubsection{A second approach: solving the Langevin equations.}

 As discussed in Sec.\,\ref{sec:computationspectrum}, in order to determine the power spectrum of curvature pertubations, one can alternatively solve the Langevin equations (\ref{eq:Langevin}).
-We have used the Langevin approach to cross-check the accuracy and consistency of the results derived from the matrix approach.
-Setting $g_\star=12$, we have solved the system (\ref{eq:Langevin}) for 2400 stochastic realizations.
+We have used this approach, setting $g_\star=12$, to check the accuracy and consistency of the results derived from the matrix approach.

+\textbf{Statistics for the curvature perturbation and power spectrum.} We have solved the system (\ref{eq:Langevin}) for 2400 stochastic realizations of the benchmark model $\lambda=1.74 \times 10^{-15}$ and $C=0.012$, compatible with current constraints.
 We have extracted the probability distribution functions for the real and imaginary parts of the curvature perturbation $\mathcal{R}$ as well as for its power spectrum.
-Values for the real and imaginary part of $\mathcal{R}$ generated from those stochastic realizations are represented respectively in dark-grey and light-grey in the histogram of Fig.~\ref{fig:histogram1}.
+Values for the real and imaginary part of $\mathcal{R}$ generated from those stochastic realizations are represented respectively in dark-grey and light-grey in the histogram of Fig.\ \ref{fig:histogram1}.
 Both distribution functions can be well fitted by independent Gaussian distributions whose relative difference in average and standard deviation are found to be at most $0.8\%$.
 The best (Gaussian) fits are represented for the real and imaginary parts in dashed-red and dashed-blue, respectively, in Fig.~\ref{fig:histogram1}.

-\textbf{Statistics for the curvature perturbation and power spectrum.} As discussed in Appendix~\ref{app:distributionforR}, since both the real and imaginary parts of the curvature perturbation $\mathcal{R}$ are Gaussian distributed, if one assumes them to be uncorrelated it is possible to show that there is a universal, i.e. $k$-{\em independent}, probability distribution function for the variable
+As discussed in App.\,\ref{app:distributionforR}, since both the real and imaginary parts of the curvature perturbation $\mathcal{R}$ are Gaussian distributed, if one assumes them to be uncorrelated it is possible to show that there is a universal, i.e. $k$-{\em independent}, probability distribution function for the variable